-- Violations of patient privacy will be subject to the policies outlined in the University's Student Rights and Responsibilities: A Code of Student Behavior Handbook and HIPAA procedures/guidelines and sanctions. - Students may be subject to disciplinary action if they: - violate University policy or HIPAA regulations; - share any confidential patient and/or University-related information; - make what the University considers to be unprofessional or disparaging comments or posts related to patients (their families), students and employees of third party organizations which provide clinical experiences for University students.
+Students may be subject to disciplinary action or removal from a clinical experience if they:

+- violate University policy or HIPAA regulations; - share any confidential patient and/or University-related information; - make unprofessional or disparaging comments or posts related to patients, patients' families, or employees of third party organizations which provide clinical experiences for University students.

-I HAVE READ THIS POLICY CAREFULLY AND UNDERSTAND I AM BOUND BY ITS TERMS.
+I HAVE READ THIS POLICY CAREFULLY A ND UNDERSTAND I AM BOUND BY ITS TERMS.

 Student's Printed Name Student's Signature

 Date